Reductions towards a characteristic free proof of the Canonical Element Theorem: A new variant of the Canonical Element Theorem

 \begin{rem} \emph{Let $(S,\fm_S)$ be a local ring and $M$ be a big Cohen-Macaulay module (with respect to any system of parameters).} \begin{enumerate}[(i)] \item \emph{The $\fm_S$-adic completion $\widehat{M}$ of $M$ is a balanced big Cohen-Macaulay module (\cite[Corollary 8.5.3]{BrunsHerzogCohenMacaulay})}. \item \emph{ If $M$ is a balanced big Cohen-Macaulay module, then for each part of a system of parameters $\mathbf{x}'$ of $S$ we have the isomorphism $\widehat{M}/\mathbf{x}'\widehat{M}\cong \widehat{M/\mathbf{x}'M}$ by \cite[Theorem 5.2.3]{StrookerHomological}, so $\widehat{M}/\mathbf{x}'\widehat{M}$ is $\fm_S$-adically complete (see also \cite[Theorem 5.1.7]{StrookerHomological} and \cite[Definition 5.1.13]{StrookerHomological}).} \end{enumerate} \end{rem}

-Now we show that the equivalent forms of our variant of the Canonical Element Theorem in Proposition \ref{PropositionVarientCET} hold for all local rings.
+Now we show all local rings satisfy the Strong Canonical Element Property.
 To this aim, we apply the existence of balanced big Cohen-Macaulay algebras thanks to \cite{HochsterHunekeInfinite}, \cite{HochsterHunekeApplications} and \cite{AndreWeakFunctoriality}.
-This will be given only to certify that our suggested variant of the Canonical Element Theorem in Proposition \ref{PropositionVarientCET} makes sense.
-In particular, the next corollary in this section and its characteristic dependent proof (induced by the characteristic dependent proof of the existence of balanced big Cohen-Macaulay algebras) has no relation with the content of the next section.
+In particular, the next corollary in this section and its characteristic dependent proof (induced by the characteristic dependent proof of the existence of balanced big Cohen-Macaulay algebras) have no relation with the content of the next section.
 So the characteristic free nature of the results of other sections, including the main results of our paper given in the next section, are unaffected.